RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/07-JDG.md

 <sup>5</sup> And the man Micah had an house of gods, and made an ephod, and teraphim, and consecrated one of his sons, who became his priest.
 <sup>6</sup> In those days [there was] no king in Israel, [but] every man did [that which was] right in his own eyes.
 <sup>7</sup> And there was a young man out of Bethlehemjudah of the family of Judah, who [was] a Levite, and he sojourned there.
-<sup>8</sup> And the man departed out of the city from Bethlehemjudah to sojourn where he could find [a place]: and he came to mount Ephraim to the house of Micah, as he journeyed .
+<sup>8</sup> And the man departed out of the city from Bethlehemjudah to sojourn where he could find [a place]: and he came to mount Ephraim to the house of Micah, as he journeyed.
 <sup>9</sup> And Micah said unto him, Whence comest thou?
-And he said unto him, I [am] a Levite of Bethlehemjudah , and I go to sojourn where I may find [a place].
+And he said unto him, I [am] a Levite of Bethlehemjudah, and I go to sojourn where I may find [a place].
 <sup>10</sup> And Micah said unto him, Dwell with me, and be unto me a father and a priest, and I will give thee ten [shekels] of silver by the year, and a suit of apparel, and thy victuals.
 So the Levite went in.
 <sup>11</sup> And the Levite was content to dwell with the man; and the young man was unto him as one of his sons.
 <sup>12</sup> And Micah consecrated the Levite; and the young man became his priest, and was in the house of Micah.